KellerJordan/modded-nanogpt/README.md

 This is a variant of the [Python GPT-2 trainer](https://github.com/karpathy/llm.c/blob/master/train_gpt2.py) from Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo.
 It both:
-* Trains 35% more efficiently than the original (6.44B tokens to reach the same val loss as the original reached in 10B).
+* Trains 35% more efficiently than the original (6.44B tokens instead of 10B to reach the same val loss).
 * Has simpler code (414 lines instead of 858).

 To run it: